awesomemotive/easy-digital-downloads/readme.txt

 8. Checkout - Default Theme

 == Changelog ==

+= 3.0.1, July 15, 2022 =
+* Fix: Using the EDD_USE_PHP_SESSIONS constant could result in empty carts.
+* Fix: Exporting reports with 'All Statuses' and a country/region fails.
+* Fix: Adding more than one additional customer email address in a row failed.
+* Fix: A fatal error could be triggered when attempting to output the JSON+LS structured data.
+* Fix: Adjust the debug mode setting to be more clearly stated.
+* Fix: Report graphs were not support hour-by-hour for some custom date queries.

 = 3.0, July 13, 2022 =
 * IMPORTANT: This is a major release, and should be tested in your staging environments prior to running on your live site.